snap-one/docs-driverworks-fundamentals/source/includes/3_what's_new/_1-WHATSNEWIN320.md

 ### New Property: LINK

-The new LINK property type allows you to provide a link to a resource which can used to support your driver.
+The new LINK property type allows you to provide a link to a resource which can be used to support your driver.
 Typically, this Property is used to link to a configuration page on a device. _See the section titled ComposerPro Interface into the SDK/ Properties for more information._